Kariaro/AmpleProgrammingLanguage/README.md

 ## Lexer

-The compiler lexer is a large part of how this compiler functions.
-The lexer is located inside the directory `src/main/java/me/hardcoded/lexer`
+The lexer is located in the directory `src/main/java/me/hardcoded/lexer`

-The lexer is first construction with a set of rules for how to group characters.
-All groups are written with regex currently.
-An example of a number matching group would be `[0-9]+`
+The compiler lexer is used to take combine a list of characters into bigger groups.
+One example of a group is numbers which could be combined using the simple regex `[1-9][0-9]+`

-All tokens returned by the lexer has information about where the token started and ended, file location, content and group information.
+All tokens returned by the lexer contains information about where the token started and ended, file location, content and group information.

 Here is an example of what the lexer does.

 ```
 Input: "char hello ='a'"

-[Identifier]  : char
-[Whitespace]  :
-[Literal]     : hello
-[Whitespace]  :
+Output:
-[Assignment]  : =
+List<Token> = [
-[String]      : 'a'
+    { type: TYPE,   value: "char" , index: 0  },
+    { type: SPACE,  value: " ",     index: 4  },
+    { type: NAME,   value: "hello", index: 5  },
+    { type: SPACE,  value: " ",     index: 10 },
+    { type: EQUALS, value: "=",     index: 11 },
+    { type: STRING, value: "'a'",   index: 12 }
+];
 ```

 ## Visualization